arkCyber/ManusGPT/README.md

 - 🧪 **Testing** - Fine-tune your agent to perfection.
 - 🤝 **Delegating** - Let AI work for you, and have your ideas come to life.

-Be part of the revolution! **AutoGPT** is here to stay, at the forefront of AI innovation.
+Be part of the revolution! **ManusGPT** is here to stay, at the forefront of AI innovation.

 **📖 [Documentation](https://docs.agpt.co)**
 &ensp;|&ensp;